 A 6 cm \times 6 cm \times 10 cm Kuru gray granite sample with a tensile fracture was studied under dislocation.
-Predefined distance markers were applied to realign dislocated fracture surfaces using photogrammetry.
+Markers with predefined distances were applied to align and scale dislocated fracture surfaces using photogrammetry.
 At each dislocation step, photogrammetry captured surface positions to calculate physical aperture.
 A local coordinate system was established for the bottom half of the sample, enabling precise measurements of the relative positions of the top and bottom surfaces with and without dislocation.
 The Root Mean Square Error (RMSE) of the photogrammetric measurements was approximately 35 μ m.
+Ceramic calibration blocks were used as ground truth to assess the accuracy of the photogrammetric method.
 The physical aperture showed a nonlinear relationship with displacement.

-This approach offers a better understanding of how dislocation impacts physical aperture, influencing fluid flow behavior and shear strength in rock masses.
+This photogrammetric approach provides a deeper understanding of how dislocations change physical apertures, which can consequently affect both fluid flow behavior and shear strength.
 It also demonstrates the potential of photogrammetry for accurately determining physical aperture during shear tests.